Sharad Navratri

 The methods of setting up a Kalash during Navratri are the following:

-How to Set Up the Kalash During Sharad Navratri?
+How do you set up the Kalash during Sharad Navratri?

 Follow these simple steps to set up the Kalash during Navratri:

-• Use copper or earthen material Kalash and fill it with clean water (Best is Gangajal).
+- Use copper or earthen material Kalash and fill it with clean water (The best is Gangajal).

 What To Do With the Kalash After Sharad Navratri?